AMDS123/amds123.github.io/_posts/2001-09-11-Magnetic-fields-in-cluster-cores-Faraday-rotation-in-A400-and-A2634.md

 ---
 layout: post
-title: 'Magnetic fields in cluster cores: Faraday rotation in A400 and A2634'
+title: "Magnetic fields in cluster cores: Faraday rotation in A400 and A2634"
 date: 2001-09-11 13:57:55
 categories: arXiv_CL
 tags: arXiv_CL